brendanshaw14/Nuggets-Team-35/DESIGN.md

 	call gameOver() to inform all clients the game has ended clean up

-parseArgs:
+#### parseArgs

+`parseArgs`:

 	ensure that the mapFile is readable
 	if there is a seed, save it

-initializeGame:
+#### initializeGame

+`initializeGame`:

-	load the grid from the mapFile
-	create the player hashtable,
+	load the grid from the mapFile, create a string to represent the grid create the player hashtable
 	initialize the player struct

-gameOver:
+#### gameOver

+`gameOver`:

 	send the quit message to all clients, along with the reason

-handleTimeout:
+#### handleTimeout

+`handleTimeout`:

 	if the given amount of time passes without a message, close the server

-handleMessage:
+#### handleMessage

+`handleMessage`:

 	if the message is PLAY
-		create a new player struct, initialize its values, and add it to the hashtable make sure the player can join and that their name is valid add the player to the grid
-		store their name, send the OK <L> message to the client send the GRID message to send nrows and ncolumns if the message is SPECTATE
+		create a new Player struct, initialize its values, and add it to the hashtable make sure the player can join and that their name is valid set the player's position randomly and add the player to the grid store their name, send the OK <L> message to the client send the GRID message to send nrows and ncolumns if the message is SPECTATE
 		if there is already a spectator
 			remove the current spectator
-			create a new player struct, initialize its values, add it to the hashtable store their name, send the

-		change the players mode to spectate
+			create a new Player struct, initialize its values, add it to the hashtable store their name, send the message to the client change the players mode to spectate
 		send them the whole display
 	if the message is KEY